raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step09.md

 The value for each motor will be modified by the `speed` multiplier to slow down the robot a little.
 The value for `speed` usually needs to be at least 0.6 otherwise the motors do not have enough momentum to turn on a solid surface, and the maximum value is 1.

 The other variables are used to create a timer so that robot doesn't run forever, just like you did for the UDS program last week.
-Remember that `duration` is the number of seconds your program will run for which can be modified.
+Remember that `duration` is the number of seconds your program will run for, and you can modify this yourself.

 ### Planning a better algorithm

-To have more control over the robot's movement and speed, you can read the line sensor values and use these to instruct the motors.
+To have more control over the robot's movement and speed, you can read the line sensor values and use these to choose how to instruct the motors.

 Remember that when a line sensor is above a line, it outputs a `1`.
 When it’s off a line, it outputs a `0`.
-You can’t pass these values straight to the motors because the motors have a range from `-1` to `1`; positive values tell the motor to run forwards and negative values run the motor in reverse.
+You can’t pass these values straight to the motors because the motors will accept a range of values from `-1` to `1`; positive values tell the motor to run forwards and negative values run the motor in reverse.

 Taking this behaviour into account, I am going to define whether the motors should be given a positive or negative value based on the line sensor outputs.